 |Mark “Emo” Emerton – CEO & Owner of Elite Energy Events

-Mum to three awesome little boys (including her husband Darren) she is well versed at keeping Emo, EE’s biggest kid accountable.
+EE’s youngest old person and office Mum.
+Cindy is well versed at keeping Emo, EE’s biggest kid accountable.
 In Port Stephens Cindy tackled her first Standard distance triathlon on little to no training.
-Cindy absolutely loved the experience of the on course support that she received from her fellow athletes and is now looking forward to Ultimate Bendigo where she hopes to meet a whole new batch of athletes and invoices.
+Cindy absolutely loved the experience of the on course support that she received from her fellow athletes and is now looking forward to this season where she hopes to meet a whole new batch of athletes… and invoices.

 Ally has been with EE since Emo and her were a two person team in the corner of a bike shop.
-How the business has grown since then!
-Ally is generally your first and last point of contact with EE, assisting our wonderful participants with all those little details – from accidentally entering the long course instead of the enticer, to suggestions of what to wear on race day.
+Ally is generally your first and last point of contact with EE, assisting our wonderful participants with all those little details – from accidentally entering the Long Course instead of the Super Sprint, to suggestions of what to wear on race day.
 If Ally doesn’t know the answer it’s not worth knowing.
-As an avid mountain bike rider and runner you’ll often find Ally buzzing around the trails of the Shoalhaven and further afield.
-In 2015, Ally – along with fellow members of the EE Team – took on the Ride to Conquer Cancer (a massive feat in its own right) which was an awesome, bonding experience.
-AAA is by far her favourite EE event as it is such an challenging event in the beautiful alpine region of NSW, with the very nicest of competitors and support crew, and she can’t wait to be part of it again in 2017 when it’s even bigger!
+As an avid trail runner you’ll often find Ally buzzing around the trails of the Shoalhaven and further afield.
+She is EE’s go to when it comes to the hairy legged types of trail running and XTERRA.
+Ally’s love of off road events and Australia’s beautiful alpine area has lead to her favourite event being our Australian Alpine Ascent.
+Ally is also an avid member of the PU52HP (People Under 5’2 Hiring Program) that was instigated at EE back in 2016.

 |Kyle Anderson – Event Manager